curityio/kubernetes-training/README.md

-# kubernetes-training
+## Overview

-Training and best practices for Kubernetes deployment
+Training and best practices for Kubernetes deployment, to accompany articles on the Curity Web Site.\
+See the [Kubernetes Articles]() for further details.